TomasGB/Voice-Assistant/Readme.md

 ## How to use:

 * Open up command prompt / terminal.
+* Install all the dependencies.
+* Rename the 'apiCredentialsSample.py' file to "apiCredentials.py" and put your own keys.
-* Change directory with cd inside src folder.
+* Change directory inside src folder with "cd src".
 * Run by typing "python main.py".
-* To wake up Hanna just say 'Hanna'.
+* To wake up Hanna just say the wake word "Hanna".
 * Ask for a task.